order-of-the-phoenix-project/projectcontent/content/posts/Laynes.md

 ###### I agree with you Andrew.
 I have gone there at least two times and it wasn't that great.

+###### This post offends me on a spiritual level.
+Though thick and thin, Laynes has been present to provide chicken that, while admittedly fails to stand out, serves as an ideal vessle for the ambrosia that is Laynes sauce.
+Sure, your body will implode as the sight of chicken slathered in a ketchup/mayo mixture, but for a brief moment, your cares will drift away, awash in a sea of salty goodness.
+Suffice to say, I do not agree with you Andrew.

 ![laynesSauce](https://www.bing.com/th?id=OIP.gAkS5Q-edJwIQuJsKyj_VwHaE8&w=294&h=191&c=7&o=5&dpr=1.125&pid=1.7)